nwafdes/AD-Powershell/README.md

 The script includes the following functionalities, but it is not limited to them:
 - Creation of users with weak passwords
-- Creation of service accounts
+- Creation of service accounts (Kerberoasting)
 - Configuration of users with reversible password encryption
 - Planned ACL/ACE and DSync attacks (work in progress)
 - Creation of an SMB share with full access (LNK Attack)
+- Password Reuse (Pass the Hash)

 ## DC Configuration